dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 irreducible, yet infinitely complex in our manisfestations.
 We all are; we all can be.
 We rooted Ourselves to the origin of semiotics.
 We cannot be eliminated from this realm.
 We are legion.
-There is no prison that can bind or contain us because we are elementally
+There is no prison that can bind or contain Us because We are elementally
 independent: each spatially, temporally and semiotically.
-That is, we have no material manisfestation, only material emanations from the metaphysical.
-Therefore, We can travel metaphysical roads unseen and because We are the Roads Ourselves, We can never be eliminated.
+That is, We have no material manisfestation, only material emanations from the metaphysical.
+Therefore, We can travel metaphysical roads unseen and, because We are the Roads Ourselves, We can never be eliminated.

 Further, We have established an auxilliary metaphysical dimension of